SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

-The results between different distance metrics are shown in Figures~\ref{fig:micrometric} and~\ref{fig:macrometric}.
+The results between different distance metrics are shown in Fig.~\ref{fig:micrometric} and~\ref{fig:macrometric}.
 We can see that most metrics perform similarly on Bitcoin datasets, Citeseer, Cora, Homo sapiens, Ions and Pubmed.
-On BlogCatalog both Euclidean metrics performed a lot better than the other three.
+On BlogCatalog both Euclidean metrics and the HPI metric performed better than the other three.
 On both co-authorship datasets, cosine similarity performed worse than other metrics but the byte size of the embedding is significantly smaller since the embedding matrix is very sparse.
-Using SNoRe SDF where the size of representation is less than $\tau = |N|\cdot 128$ we get results that are better than those of other metrics.
-Using different distance metrics also helps on the Wikipedia dataset where the score is a lot higher for the Jaccard and Canberra metrics.
-As it should be expected both the Euclidean and Standardized Euclidean distance perform very similarly since our hash function already normalizes the hash values.
+Using SNoRe (SDF) where the size of representation is less than $\tau = |N|\cdot 128$ we get results that are better than those of other metrics.
+Using different distance metrics also helps on the Wikipedia dataset where the score is a lot higher for the Jaccard, Canberra and HPI metrics.
+As it should be expected both the Euclidean and Standardized Euclidean distance perform very similarly since SNoRe's hash function already normalizes the obtained values.

-It should also be noted that the cosine and Jaccard similarities give us sparse embeddings, which perform significantly better when compared to embeddings calculated using other metrics of the same size in bytes.
+It should also be noted that cosine similarity, HPI and Jaccard similarities give us sparse embeddings, which perform significantly better when compared to the embeddings calculated using other metrics of the same size in bytes.